 To give you an example, when using Apple Maps and listening to a podcast at the same time, the Dynamic Island keeps the podcast accessible via small square of artwork, while Apple Maps updates each step of your route in a larger bubble — see the image above.

 This is just one of many examples.
 While the Dynamic Island works best with Apple’s own apps, support is increasing and should eventually become commonplace.

 Apple iPhone 14 alternatives

-If you want to stay in Apple’s camp, the only comparable alternative to the iPhone 14 series is last year’s iPhone 13 series (from $699.99 at Best Buy).
-You still get high-end specs, great cameras, and great software support at a lower price point.
-You are giving up the Dynamic Island, always-on display, and faster chipset available in 14 Pro models, as well as an improved camera system.
+If you want to stay in Apple’s camp, the only comparable alternative to the iPhone 14 series is the iPhone 15 series ($829.99 at Amazon).
+You still get high-end specs, great cameras, and all versions have a Dynamic Island this time.

 When it comes to Android, the choices are plentiful.
 The best alternative for most would be the Galaxy S23 series (from $799 at Amazon) which offers plenty of upgrades over the iPhone 14 range.
 You get faster charging, bigger batteries, and the addition of the S Pen if you opt for the S23 Ultra.